 - FDI Inflow:

-The South Pacific island Republic of Vanuatu achieved independence in 1980 and is today a parliamentary democracy that remains divided between its English-speaking and French-speaking citizens.
-In the 2012 elections, 18 parties won seats in the legislature, with the Vanua’aku Pati party winning the most seats at eight.
-Sato Kilman served as prime minister until being forced to resign in March 2013.
-The legislature subsequently elected Moana Carcasses Kalosil of the Green Confederation party as prime minister.
-In late May 2014, parliament ousted Carcasses through a vote of no confidence, bringing Joe Natuman to power as prime minister.
-The economy is dominated by tourism and agriculture, and over 80 percent of the population is involved in farming, which accounts for roughly 20 percent of GDP.
+The South Pacific island Republic of Vanuatu achieved independence in 1980 and is today a parliamentary democracy divided between its English-speaking and French-speaking citizens.
+In the 2012 elections, 18 parties won seats in the legislature, with the Vanua’aku Pati party winning a plurality with eight.
+In late May 2014, the parliament ousted Prime Minister Moana Carcasses through a vote of no confidence, bringing Joe Natuman to power as prime minister.
+The economy is heavily dependent on tourism, but over 80 percent of the population is involved in farming, which accounts for roughly 20 percent of GDP.
 In March 2015, Cyclone Pam destroyed thousands of homes and other buildings and killed more than a dozen people.

-Vanuatu’s average tariff rate is 4.8 percent.
-Investment in some sectors of the economy requires government approval, and investment levels may be limited.
+Vanuatu’s average tariff rate is 5.5 percent.
+Foreign investment in some sectors of the economy requires government approval, and investment levels may be limited.
 Foreign investors may not own land.
 Inadequate infrastructure and heavy state involvement deter long-term investment.
-The financial system remains rudimentary and subject to state interference.
-Access to financing is still poor, and less than 15 percent of rural adults have access to formal banking services.
+The financial sector remains rudimentary.
+Access to credit and formal banking services remains low.